Handagaurav/Recommendation_System-Marketing_Analytics/README.md

 Steps for Deployment on Local Machine-

 1) Download app.py, cover.jpg and all csv from Final_Project/7.Streamlit
-2) Change the path of cover.jpd and csv in app.py
+2) Change the path of cover.jpg and csv in app.py
 3) Run streamlit run app.py on cmd